jankimutai/phase-1-functions-lab/README.md

   }
   ```

-- `calculatesFarePrice`: Given the same starting and ending block as the
+- `di`: Given the same starting and ending block as the
   previous test (_hint hint_), return the fare for the customer.
 The first four
   hundred feet are free.
 For a distance between 400 and 2000 feet, the price is
   2 cents per foot (not including 400, which are free!).
 Then Scuber charges a